 - Ballots and comments

-- How to report a potential issue or concern, at any level of severity
+- How to report a potential technical concern, at any level of severity

 - Escalating a serious "cannot live with" objection, or significant new information